A Hazy Shade of Winter: Composition

 Author and disc jockey Pete Fornatale considered the lyrics evocative of, and standing in contrast with, those of John Phillips' "California Dreamin'".

 Reception

 Billboard described the song as a "winning number" and a "change of tempo for the duo [which] could make this their biggest to date."
-Cash Box said that it is a "strong session bound for biggiesburg."
+Cash Box wrote that it is a "strong session bound for biggiesburg."
+Record World wrote that it "put[s] poetry in rock motion."
 Decades later, Allmusic critic Richie Unterberger described the song as "one of [Simon and Garfunkel's] best songs, and certainly one of the toughest and more rock-oriented."